cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 All workflows have support for:

-* `include_instances` parameter for limit list of instances where we call operations.
+* `include_instances` parameter for specifying list of instances id's that operations will take place on them.
-* `skip_actions` node property check for disable specific actions on node.
+* `skip_actions` node property check for disabling specific actions on the node.

 Backup types:

-* `Snapshot` has such meaning - some objects that directly connected to parent object (VM/Compute/Volume) and in object saved difference between different state of object in time.
+* `Snapshot` has such meaning - some objects that directly connected to parent object (like: VM/Compute/Volume) and what saved is difference between states of object.
-* `Backup` has such meaning - some object contain full copy of original object and can be used after remove original object.
+* `Backup` has such meaning - some objects contain a full copy of the original object and can be used after removing the original object.

 For partial backup can be used `include_instances` for limit list of instances or split installation to several deployments and run on deployments one by one.